Military Divorce Attorney in Huntsville

 At Leigh Daniel Family Law, our skilled legal team is well-versed in the many different restrictions that apply to military divorces in Alabama.
 We have experience representing both service members and their spouses, and we take pride in providing families with the strength to move forward with their lives.

-Get Help with your Alabama Military Divorce Case Today!
+Get Help With Your Alabama Military Divorce Case Today!

 Communication is always tough in divorce cases, but when one spouse is deployed overseas, it can be even tougher.
 Our Huntsville military divorce lawyers are committed to making this process as efficient and smooth as possible.

 When you choose to work with our compassionate legal team, you will find that we are dedicated to supporting you through this difficult time and encouraging you to focus on the better days that are ahead.
 Our office strives to communicate openly and honestly with our clients, and we do our best to answer all calls and emails within 24 hours.
-That’s because we want you to feel in charge of your case ─ and in charge of your life.
+That’s because we want you to feel in charge of your case ─ and charge of your life.